Skip to content

 Starting as a junior or entry-level QA engineer, you’ll likely focus on manual testing, learning the ropes, and getting familiar with various testing methodologies.
 As you gain experience, you can progress to a mid-level QA engineer, taking on more complex tasks and possibly exploring automation.
 Eventually, you can transition to a senior QA engineer role, leading projects, mentoring junior team members, and specializing in areas like performance or security testing.
 From there, leadership positions like QA Lead, Manager, or even Director of Quality Assurance become attainable.

-Transitioning to Leadership
+Transitioning to a Leadership Role in QA

 Not everyone wants to manage teams, and that’s perfectly fine!
 QA offers plenty of paths for individual contributors.
 You can become a highly specialized expert in areas like automation, security testing, or performance testing.
 Alternatively, if leadership is your goal, QA experience provides a solid foundation.
 You could even leverage your skills to transition into related fields like DevOps or cybersecurity.
 Consider pursuing certifications to demonstrate your expertise.